 At the start of RIIO-ED1 we created a bespoke Losses Strategy.
-This starting position centred on the IFI funded report produced by SOHN Associates and Imperial College in their 'Management of Electricity Distribution Network Losses'.
+This starting position centred on the IFI funded report produced by SOHN Associates and Imperial College in their 'management of electricity distribution network losses'.

-The recommendations in this report formed the basis of our Losses work throughout the RIIO-ED1 period.
-During RIIO-ED1, we also completed the NIA Losses Investigation project, a ground breaking losses project which through a field-work programme, monitored HV and LV networks, using one minute resolution logging to provide comprehensive information about actual power flows, allowing actual losses to be assessed for the specific networks.
+The recommendations in this report formed the basis of our losses work throughout the RIIO-ED1 period.
+During RIIO-ED1, we also completed the NIA losses investigation project, a ground breaking losses project which through a field work programme, monitored high voltage (HV) and low voltage (LV) networks, using one minute resolution logging to provide comprehensive information about actual power flows, allowing actual losses to be assessed for the specific networks.

-For LV feeders, our project utilised the Manx Electricity Network where a single operator provides the functions of generation, distribution and supply giving us a real-time holistic model.
+For LV feeders, our project utilised the Manx Electricity Network where a single operator provides the functions of generation, distribution and supply giving us a real time holistic model.

-One key finding from the project is that, even with 100% Smart Meter penetration, the accurate measurement of Losses remains a complex task.
+One key finding from the project is that, even with 100% smart meter penetration, the accurate measurement of losses remains a complex task.

-During RIIO-ED1 we continue with their Losses Strategy, replacing the pre 1958 transformers, the tapering of LV and 11kV circuits was no longer permitted, likewise the use of small size cables was no longer permitted.
-This redefined cable sizing policy was incorporated in our Policy documents and was rolled out as business as usual.
-With transformers we had previously focussed work on transformers of the older large ground mounted units with bigger losses footprints.
+During RIIO-ED1 we continue with the Losses Strategy, replacing the pre 1958 transformers, the tapering of LV and 11kV circuits was no longer permitted, likewise the use of small size cables was no longer permitted.
+This redefined cable sizing policy was incorporated in our policy documents and was rolled out as 'Business as Usual'.
+With transformers we had previously focused work on transformers of the older large ground mounted units with bigger losses footprints.
 In 2019 we broadened the losses focus to single phase pole mounted transformers.
-Single phase transformers are outside of the Eco design transformer legislation, the amorphous cored transformers that have been purchased have reduced the iron losses to 16W compared to the current CRGO transformer iron losses of 65W.
-This takes us beyond the Eco design standards.
+Single phase transformers are outside of the eco design transformer legislation, the amorphous cored transformers that have been purchased have reduced the iron losses to 16W compared to the current CRGO transformer iron losses of 65W.
+This takes us beyond the eco design standards.

-The Government's Clean Growth Strategy and the de-carbonisation of transport, will affect network losses as demands change.
-Battery Electric Vehicle (BEV) charging is likely to be the first major low carbon technology demand to be seen on the low voltage network, we are currently working with a number of Local Councils to create charging hubs of rapid DC chargers powered by using low loss amorphous cored padmount transformers.
+The government's Clean Growth Strategy and the decarbonisation of transport, will affect network losses as demands change.
+Battery Electric Vehicle (BEV) charging is likely to be the first major LCT demand to be seen on the LV network, we are currently working with a number of local councils to create charging hubs of rapid DC chargers powered by using low loss amorphous cored padmount transformers.

-The LV Templates project provided data on the voltages seen on the LV network and concluded that there is scope to reduce the network voltage and remain within the statutory voltage parameters.
+The LV templates project provided data on the voltages seen on the LV network and concluded that there is scope to reduce the network voltage and remain within the statutory voltage parameters.
 Reducing the voltage will reduce the overall demand and will contribute to loss reduction.
 We have completed a programme of voltage reduction in the South Wales area, and results have shown that a 0.88% reduction in primary voltage resulted in an average demand drop of 1.16%.

 As a result of this, losses increased in percentage terms but this is because the current has to be slightly higher to deliver the same power, which increases the variable loss, but the power required is lower, therefore overall losses are reduced.
 Based on these results, during RIIO-ED1 we completed a programme of voltage reduction across 1403 substation sites in all our licence areas.

 Stakeholder engagement is hugely important to every part of our business, since 2014 we have held regular losses themed stakeholder engagement events and the details of which can be found in the current version of our Losses Strategy document, which is reviewed yearly.
 Stakeholders continue to view a reduction in our network losses as important and the issue consistently ranks highly on our stakeholder voting polls.